 Vitamin D has been used to improve athletic performance for decades.
 It has long been accepted that athletes perform better in the summer months.
 A study on Russian sprinters in the 1930s showed that 100 metre sprint times improved in athletes that were exposed to ultraviolet radiation.
 Another study in the 1960s demonstrated an improvement in speed, strength and endurance in women treated with a single dose of ultraviolet radiation.

 Several recent studies have shown that men with good Vitamin D levels also tend to have significantly higher testosterone levels.
-It is not fully understood why Vitamin D causes an increase in testosterone levels but it is known that the are Vitamin D receptors in the testes, where testosterone is produced, and experiments on mice have shown that those without Vitamin D receptors suffer from low testosterone levels.
+It is not fully understood why Vitamin D causes an increase in testosterone levels but it is known that there are Vitamin D receptors in the testes, where testosterone is produced, and experiments on mice have shown that those without Vitamin D receptors suffer from low testosterone levels.

 The Ageing Grappler